 Executive Peer Support

 Colette has training as a substance abuse counselor and is a certified Peer Mentor.
-Colette has many years of experience working with women who have co-occurring disorders.
-Colette is a trusted member of the team and meets with our residents and provides support, encouragement, resources and is a great resource to the foundation, our Community Corrections Officers and our ladies.
+In March 2021, She completed a professional certification on Evaluation for Suicide Assessment, Screening and Referral.
+Collete has extensive experience to support people with co-occurring disorders.
+Additionally, She has acquired years of experience working with women who have co-occurring disorders.
+As a trusted member of the team, She meets with our residents to provides support, encouragement, resources.
+Collete is a great resource to the foundation, our Community Corrections Officers and our ladies.

 Sherri with Kate